Household Waste Recycling Centres

 - Large electrical items

-Only one person is permitted out of the vehicle, unless it is absolutely necessary for a second person to assist with lifting and handling heavier items such as white goods.
+Only one person is permitted out of the vehicle, unless it is necessary for a second person to assist with lifting and handling heavier items such as white goods.
 Site staff are unable to assist with handling waste.
 Please only bring waste you can carry and empty into the containers.

 Important information about personal waste